Campus Photography Resources

 - Image dpi and pixel dimensions will be listed under the "Summary" tab.
 The resolution must be at least 300dpi for print, and 72dpi for digital distribution.

 Many images found online will be 72dpi, which is the resolution most current computer monitors display.
 72dpi is also the resolution exported by many digital cameras.
 However, many of these images can be made fit for print using programs such as Adobe Photoshop.

 To successfully increase the resolution of a photograph for print, the more pixels the source photograph has, the better.
 For example, if the original photograph is 600 by 400 pixels (the size of the low resolution images in the University Communications Photo Archive), a 300dpi printable image will only be 2 inches by 1.33 inches.

 Your design team will be able to convert appropriately sized images to print resolution if you do not have the appropriate software or are not comfortable in digital photography software.

 For best results, decide how large you would like the photo to appear in your publication.
 Divide the pixel dimensions of the photograph by 300 to find the largest dimensions (in inches) the photo will be able to print.
 For example, a photograph that is 1,200 pixels by 900 pixels will be 4 in. by 3 in. when printed at 300dpi.

 If your photo is not large enough to print at the size you want with an appropriate resolution, you will need to find a different image.
-Do not use programs like Photoshop to increase the pixel count of a photograph.
-The results will not look as good as you would like them to.
+In general, avoid using programs like Photoshop to increase the pixel count of a photograph.